PEZ/SketchPluginShortcuts/README.md

 There's also a `testapp.py` for checking that the Flask app is sane:

     heroku local:run python testapp.py

-(It doesn't test the fetching of shortcuts info yet, since I haven't figured out how to not spam the GitHub API)

 **NB: Some of the tests are a bit stupid** as I have had problems figuring out how to best factor the tests and the code under test because of the dependencies to the GitHub API and some other things.
 Contributions on this area is very welcome!
 There are also a lot of tests missing.